SriVinayA/Resume-Customizer/README.md

 ## Usage
 1. Open the frontend in your browser.
 2. Upload your resume (PDF) and paste the job description.
-3. Click "Process Application".
+3. Click "Customize Resume".
 4. View the summary of changes and customized skills.
 5. Download the customized PDF or edit in Overleaf.

 ---

+## STAR Method
+The application uses the STAR method for all experience and project descriptions:
+- **Situation:** Briefly describes the context or challenge
+- **Task:** Explains your specific responsibility or goal in that situation
+- **Action:** Details the specific steps you took, using action verbs
+- **Result:** Quantifies the positive outcome or impact of your actions

+This structured approach provides context and clearly demonstrates problem-solving skills and impact to potential employers.

+---

 ## API Overview

-- `POST /process_application` — Analyze a job description and resume, return tailored content
-- `POST /customize_resume` — Customize a resume for a job description and return PDF
+- `POST /customize-resume` — Customize a resume for a job description and return PDF
-- `GET /download_pdf` — Download generated PDF
+- `GET /download-pdf` — Download generated PDF
-- `GET /view_pdf` — View PDF in browser
+- `GET /view-pdf` — View PDF in browser
-- `GET /view_latex` — View LaTeX source
+- `GET /view-latex` — View LaTeX source
 - `GET /health` — Health check

 Interactive API docs: